 THE BEGINNING OF MODERN BLACK

-INK AND MOVABLE TYPE PRINTINGthe color black in the dark ages
+INK AND MOVABLE TYPE PRINTING

 The transformation of white into something equivalent yet opposite to black has occurred gradually.
 As a preliminary step, there was a chromatic dispute between Cistercians and Cluniacs, but the true inception was marked by the invention of movable type printing.
 A resistant, glossy, deep black ink began to be employed, significantly distinct from the ink manually scribed by amanuensis, which could be scraped away.
 Printing ink penetrated deeply into the fibers of paper and resisted fading due to the weight of the presses, inspired by those used by Rhineland vintners.
 This durability was also aided by chemical reactions resulting from the introduction of new substances.
 Each printing house guarded its own secret recipe, yet they all bore a resemblance to the formula crafted by Gutenberg during his time in Strasbourg in 1440.
 This formula was utilized fifteen years later for the creation of the 42-line Bible.
 Generally, this recipe entails a base akin to that of amanuensis—ivory or vine wood black, diluted in water or wine, and made viscous by binders like honey, Arabic gum casein, oil, or egg white.
 To this, linseed oil, iron or copper sulfate, and metallic salts are added, causing a chemical reaction between the paper and ink that renders it indelible, as evidenced by the forty-nine surviving copies of Gutenberg’s Bible, perfectly legible over five hundred and fifty years later.